apache/nuttx/README.txt

   NuttX build system should deal with most that craziness for you.
 But not all, see the section "Cygwin Build Problems" below.

+  WARNING:  Do not use Windows native tools with Ubuntu under Windows.
+This tool combination is made to work with Cygwin through the use of the 'cygpath -w' tool that converts paths from say '/cydrive/c/Program Files' to 'C:\Program Files'.
+There is, however, no corresponding tool to convert '/mnt/c/Program Files' in the Ubuntu environment.

 INSTALLATION
 ^^^^^^^^^^^^